Terrarum Perc8

 ──────────────────────

-TYPE — Filter architecture: SVF, Ladder, Comb, Formant, MS-20, TB-303.
-Each has a distinct character.
+TYPE — Filter character such as SVF, Ladder, Comb, Formant, MS-20, TB-303, and Metal.

-RES — Resonance.
-Adds a peak at the cutoff frequency.
-High values create a ringing character.
+RES — Resonance at the cutoff frequency.

 EQ AND DRIVE (EQ/DRV)